RoshnaKU/Azure-Data-Engineering-project1/README.md

 # Azure Data Engineering Project
 ## Overview
-This project aims to extract data from SSMS, cleanse and transform it in Azure cloud and genereate analytical report in PowerBI
+This project aims to extract data from SSMS, cleanse and transform it in Azure cloud and generate analytical report in PowerBI
 ## Project Stages
 1. Data Ingestion
 2. ETL